wilsonmar/ansible-macos-setup/README.md

 This repo is used to setup software on a new OS X laptop for web development by running a script that retrieves from this GitHub repository.

-1. Use an existing Mac to view the <strong>install.sh</strong> file.
+1. On an existing Mac, clone this repo and view the <strong>install.sh</strong> file.

    It installs xcode and homebrew because Ansible is installed using Homebrew.